bmw330i/Meshtastic_LoRa32_26mhz/LILYGO_ROUTER_GUIDE.md

 # LilyGo T22 v1.1 Router + TTGO Client Setup Guide

+## 🚨 USE AT YOUR OWN RISK - SAFETY WARNING 🚨

+**This software is provided "AS IS" without warranty of any kind.
+Use entirely at your own risk.**

+### ⚠️ REPORTED BATTERY SAFETY ISSUES
+Community members have reported that **battery connectors on some boards can cause batteries to overheat**, potentially leading to thermal runaway, fires, or explosions.
+While this patched version has implemented safety measures to disable battery charging and enable auto-shutdown on battery detection, **these issues may still occur due to hardware limitations**.

+### 🔧 REMEDIATION STEPS TAKEN
+This firmware includes the following safety measures:
+- **Battery charging disabled** at hardware level (0mA charging current)
+- **Auto-shutdown** within 1 second of battery detection
+- **USB-only operation** enforced through firmware configuration
+- **Explicit warnings** against battery usage

+### ⚠️ OUT OF AN ABUNDANCE OF CAUTION
+Despite these safety measures, we **strongly advise against using any batteries** with this firmware.
+The underlying hardware limitations and reported overheating issues mean that **battery usage remains a significant risk**.
+Only proceed with battery usage if you fully understand and accept these risks.

+**For maximum safety: Use USB power only and physically disable/remove battery connectors.**

+---

 ## ⚠️ CRITICAL SAFETY WARNING: LiPo Battery Fire Hazard

 **🚨 DANGER: DO NOT USE LiPo BATTERIES WITH THIS FIRMWARE! 🚨**